NinaDang97/MusicDB/README.md

 # MusicDB
 ### Overview
-- Program runs on executing RDBMS SQLite queries, getting values from tables and assigned into a corresponding DAO interface to print out on console window.
+- Program runs on executing RDBMS SQLite queries, getting values from tables and assigned into a corresponding object to print out on console window in ArrayList data type.

 ### Install and running app
 - Build path with external library: sqlite-jdbc jar